 Our guideline prices for electrical work are not an offer of work.

-There are many different sites that can use to check the credentials and ratings of local tradespeople before sourcing quotes.
+There are many different websites that can use to check the credentials and ratings of local tradespeople before sourcing quotes.

 Our partner can also help you source competitive prices from reviewed and rated businesses in your area.